 The latest suggestion is that all of the new iPhones will be 5G, with four new iPhone 12 models expected.
 One scenario is that the iPhone 12 Pro and Pro Max will be 5G, with the standard iPhone 12 models sticking with 4G.
 Another possibility is that there will be a separate version for 5G, though we increasingly think this unlikely.

 Apple iPhone 5G release date

-- Sometime in 2020
+- Probably still launching in September 2020

 Apple iPhone 5G rumours: What's happened so far?